Potassium: Occurrence

 Potassium is formed in supernovae by nucleosynthesis from lighter atoms.
-Potassium is principally created in Type II supernovae via an explosive oxygen-burning process.
-These are nuclear fusion reactions, not to be confused with chemical burning of potassium in oxygen. ^{40}K is also formed in s-process nucleosynthesis and the neon burning process.
+Potassium is believed to be created in Type II supernovae via an oxygen-consuming nuclear reaction, probably during the explosive stage of the nova. ^{40}K is also formed in s-process nucleosynthesis and the neon burning process.

 Potassium is the 20th most abundant element in the Solar System and the 17th most abundant element by weight in the Earth.
 It makes up about 2.6% of the weight of the Earth's crust and is the seventh most abundant element in the crust.
 The potassium concentration in seawater is 0.39 g/L (0.039 wt/v%), about one twenty-seventh the concentration of sodium.